subjektify/website/docs/reference/index.md

 ## Conventions used in this section

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119.html).
-This specification makes use of the Augmented Backus-Naur Form (ABNF) [RFC 5234](https://tools.ietf.org/html/rfc5234.html) notation, including the core rules defined [here](./idl).

 Please report technical errors and ambiguities in this specification to the [Subjektify GitHub repository](https://github.com/subjektify/subjektify).
 This specification is open source; contributions are welcome.